WSA Intercounty Program

 - Have fun and make the experience positive and memorable.

 - Develop a life-long love for the game.

 All registered players are placed on teams.
 No tryouts are required.

-Teams are established based on gender and are based upon the player’s age as of December 31st of the given calendar year.
-For example, a player who does not turn 14 before December 31st will be U-14, or a player who is older but does not turn 16 before December 31st will be U-16.
-Typically, in the Fall, U-10 is for players in grade 4, U-12 is for players in grades 5 and 6; U-14 is for grades 7 and 8; U-16 through U-19 is for grades 9, 10, 11 and 12.
+Teams are established based upon the player’s age as of December 31st of the given calendar year.
+For example, a player who does not turn 13 before December 31st will be U-13, or a player who is older but does not turn 15 before December 31st will be U-15, etc.

-If you are interested in the Intercounty recreational program or have additional questions, please check out the ICYSL website listed above or contact a WSA Intercounty director.
+If you are interested in the Intercounty recreational program or have additional questions, please check out the SYSL website listed above or contact the WSA Intercounty director.
 To register, click on the “Registration” link from the menu at the top of the page.

 For those of you not familiar with InterCounty soccer, here is a list of Frequently Asked Questions: